ds300/derivablejs/README.md

   Created on the call stack.
 May be passed to and from functions, but never escapes the call stack on which it was created. e.g. loop variables and intermediate results.
 Programming languages tend to have really high-quality support for managing stack state, and nobody ever complains about it being hard (maybe one exception is Forth).

 Some applications need only these two kinds of state.
 Such applications are essentially just functions themselves, e.g. compilers, audio/video transcoders, etc. But the vast majority of applications we use do this other thing where they have internal state which can be modified by external events.
-They are susceptible to *incursions of control* which carry some piece of data—explicitly or otherwise—through a new call stack, normally resulting in state changes and/or side effects.
+They are susceptible to *incursions of control* which carry some piece of data—explicitly or otherwise—through a new call stack, normally causing internal state changes and/or side effects.
 This internal, changing state can be further categorized:

 - **Atomic state**